What is Mississippi State University doing to provide the COVID-19 vaccine?

-You should receive your second dose (if applicable) from the same provider as your first dose.
-Contact the Mississippi State Department of Health if you have questions or have trouble scheduling a second appointment.
+You should try to receive your second dose (if applicable) from the same provider as your first dose.
+If you are unable to get your second Pfizer dose from another source, please contact 662-325-2055.

 How many shots will I need?
 What happens if I don’t take the second shot?

-The Pfizer and Moderna vaccines require two shots to offer the best protection.
-These shots should be taken about three to six weeks apart.
+The Pfizer vaccine requires two shots to offer the best protection.
+These shots should be taken three to six weeks apart.
 Not taking the second shot may leave you vulnerable to catching COVID-19.
+Additionally, if you only receive one of the Pfizer doses, you would not be considered fully vaccinated and would have to quarantine if exposed to a person with COVID-19.
 If you choose to take the Janssen (Johnson & Johnson) vaccine, you will only need one shot.

 What are the side effects from taking the vaccine?

 ome side effects have been reported from the COVID-19 vaccines.
 While most of these were minor and short-lasting, you should consult your physician if you have questions or concerns about taking any vaccine, particularly if you are prone to severe allergic reactions.